pierrestarkov/guidelines/README.md

 We try to be brief and terse, keeping to guidelines themselves and avoiding the rationales behind.

-For now we just have coding guidelines (in `code`), for general aspects and Javascript.
+- Coding guidelines are in `code`, covering general aspects and Javascript.
 The goal is to add coding guidelines for every other language that we frequently use (starting with HTML/CSS), as well as UI and—if applicable—UX guidelines (in a future `ui-ux` folder).
+- Quick collaboration guidelines are in `collaboration.md`.

 ## Usage